 The Company's Credit Risk Policy provide the definition and management of specific wrong-way risk (SWWR).
-SWWR arises when the credit exposure of a counterparty (from the traded product transaction) directly correlates with the probability of default of the counterparty.
+SWWR arises when there is unfavourable correlation between the mark-to-market value of the instrument and the financial strength of the counterparty.
 An example of SWWR is when granting a credit limit to a counterparty secured by the counterparty's own shares.